B.S. Colorado State University, Evolutionary Biology

 I'm currently in the second year of my MS degree at the Federal University of Rio Grande do Sul, under the guidance of Dr. Aldo Merotto (GUIHE UFRGS research group).
 My projects are focused on 1) validation and final characterization of barnyardgrass (E. crus-galli) resistance to florpyrauxifen-benzyl (FPB) through metabolization; 2) investigating how the genes responsible for metabolizing FPB respond to herbicide mixtures in resistant and susceptible populations of BYG; 3) recurrent selection of Echinochloa crus-galli with single herbicide SOA or in mixtures, and 4) development of molecular markers for target site resistance in E. crus-galli for a more robust detection of resistance at field level in Southern Brazil.
 I’m currently working as a short-term student in the Patterson lab exploring different approaches to develop molecular markers for resistance confirmation, and to learn how to use bioinformatics tools focused in weed science studies.

 UNDERGRADUATE RESEARCH ASSISTANT

-Hello!
-I am a second year undergraduate student here at MSU.
-My major is biochemistry/biotechnology with a minor in agronomy.
-I joined the lab to gain experience early on and help build connections that will be needed later on in my journey.
-I hope to eventually work on a biofuel to replace fossil fuels but for now I am learning the basics.
-Outside of the lab I go to the gym, I read books, play video games, watch copious amounts of anime and hang out with friends.
+I am a third year undergraduate student here at MSU.
+My major is biochemistry/biotechnology with a minor in computational mathematics, science and engineering.
+I joined the lab late in my freshman year to gain experience early on and help build connections.
+I currently do mainly bioinformatics work in the lab and have worked on synteny, de novo assembly and smaller projects.
+I have lived in Michigan all my life, but last year I was able to explore some of South Dakota for a REU program where I was able to work on a bioinformatics based project and present my poster at the South Dakota EPSCoR.
+Outside of the lab I go to the gym, do yoga, go on walks, paint, play video games, watch anime and hang out with friends.